Last updated: June 21, 2026

 |---|---|---|

-Stress in racehorses is not one problem.
-It’s five distinct problems that look similar on the surface but require completely different responses.
-Most experienced trainers don’t look at a single behavior — they look for patterns across multiple starts.
+Stress in racehorses is not one problem — it’s five distinct problems that look similar on the surface but require different responses.
+Most experienced trainers look for patterns across multiple starts.
 A horse that drifts once may have had a bad ride.
 A horse that drifts the same direction in four straight races is showing you something specific.
-Getting that diagnosis right before choosing a management strategy is the most important step.

 | Stress Source | What Drives It | How It Presents | First-Line Response |